 In 2010, there were 20 and by 2017, 32 megacities.

 By 2030, it is anticipated that 9% of the world’s population will live in 41 mega-cities (The Economist).

 Cities consume three-fourths of the world’s energy each year.
 Where there are cities, auto-mobility and efficient transportation will be a focal concern.
-Electric and Hybrid vehicles with plastics-enabled higher driving ranges will thrive as autonomous and mass transportation vehicles.
+Electric and Hybrid propulsion technologies featuring plastics-enabled higher driving ranges will equip autonomous vehicles, used for both personal- and mass-transportation.
 (Asia’s mega-cities need clean energy drive to cope with environmental threats – Reuters)